What are the dangers of doggy obesity?

-With increasing numbers of overweight dogs, cats, rabbits and even small rodents being brought into their surgeries for treatment.
+There are many dangers of doggy obesity with increasing numbers of overweight dogs being brought into their vets for treatment.

 The 2014 PDSA Animal Welfare report, estimates that one in three dogs in the UK are overweight or obese, and that the proportion of overweight pets will continue to climb.

 According to the PDSA, the causes of pet obesity are fairly straightforward: pets are being fed too much and exercised too little.
 With feeding there are two general problems.
 One is overfeeding an otherwise good quality diet.
 Owners don’t follow feeding guidelines – they guess what’s the right amount or they feed on demand, when they think their pet is hungry.
 The second thing is people feeding their pets treats throughout the day such as takeaways, cheese, chips, crisps and of course too many doggy treats and pets really do struggle to burn off those extra calories.